- Complete a bachelor’s degree in addiction studies, behavioral, social science, or psychology field

 Without treating the addiction or engaging in recovery activities, the addiction can progress, resulting in disability or premature death.

-The substance abuse counselor must determine the optimal counseling modality (cognitive, experiential, behavioral, dynamic) at each progression.
-Successful counseling has process factors including the counselor’s establishing an open and collaborative rapport, facilitating client cognitive learning through reframing, feedback, and insight, and assisting the client in behavior changes through behavioral regulation, reality testing, and successful experiences.
+The substance abuse counselor must determine the optimal counseling modality (cognitive, experiential, behavioral, or dynamic) at each progression.
+Successful counseling involves process factors, including the counselor establishing an open and collaborative rapport, facilitating the client’s cognitive learning through reframing, feedback, and insight, and assisting the client in behavior change through behavioral regulation, reality testing, and successful experiences.
 A successful substance abuse/addiction counselor will establish trust, create structure, address problems, and incorporate various therapeutic techniques where appropriate.

-The optimal outcome is for clients to be able to successfully utilize the tools you have given them to achieve and maintain abstinence, reestablish their lives, make amends, and continue on with their daily life confidently, healthily and carefully.
+The optimal outcome is for clients to successfully use the tools you have given them to achieve and maintain abstinence, reestablish their lives, make amends, and continue their daily lives confidently, healthily, and carefully.

 Steps to Become a Substance Abuse Counselor

-Step 1: Complete a bachelor’s degree in addiction studies, behavioral, social science, psychology, or another field.
+Step 1: Complete a bachelor’s degree in addiction studies, behavioral science, social science, psychology, or another field.

-Because a master’s degree is a requirement for a licensure counselor, pursuing a bachelor’s degree in substance abuse and/or addiction studies, psychology, social work, or a related field sets the groundwork for rehabilitation counseling students.
-Coursework for undergraduate studies in these fields will typically include the evaluation of human development, counseling foundation, theories of personality, foundations of addictions, and introduction to psychology.
+Because a master’s degree is required for licensure as a counselor, pursuing a bachelor’s degree in substance abuse and/or addiction studies, psychology, social work, or a related field lays the groundwork for rehabilitation counseling students.
+Coursework for undergraduate studies in these fields will typically include the evaluation of human development, counseling foundations, theories of personality, foundations of addiction, and an introduction to psychology.

 Step 2: Earn a master’s degree in substance abuse and/or addiction counseling.

-Some substance abuse counselor positions require only a bachelor’s.
-However to be licensed and certified, you must earn your master’s degree.
+Some substance abuse counselor positions require only a bachelor’s degree.
+However, to be licensed and certified, you must earn your master’s degree.
 The National Certified Counselor is a prerequisite for Master Addiction Counselor certification.
 All NCCs must hold a master’s degree in counseling.
-Thus, obtaining your graduate degree in counseling is a requirement for practice as a licensed drug and alcohol counselor and clinical substance abuse disorder counselor.
+Thus, obtaining your graduate degree in counseling is required for practice as a licensed drug and alcohol counselor and a clinical substance abuse disorder counselor.

-Step 3: Complete graduate and postgraduate internship experience for certification/licensure requirements.
+Step 3: Complete a graduate and postgraduate internship experience to meet certification/licensure requirements.

 As a crucial aspect of accredited counseling master’s programs, graduate supervised counseling experience provides students with insight into their future role as a substance abuse counselor, gaining hands-on experience under other professional counselors.